shenyangHuang/LAD/README.md

 Laplacian Change Point Detection for Dynamic Graphs (KDD 2020)

-## Content:
+## dataset:

-if you use Canadian Voting data, please cite this paper.
+In datasets/canVote_processed, you can find our original Canadian Bill Voting network. if you use it, please cite this paper.

 ## Usage: